 Thus, we can say that \(24 \times \;26\) is about 625.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 48-49.

 Skill: Describing the Ways in Which Numbers are Used in Everyday Life

 Context is all the information surrounding a given situation.
 This information helps to identify the situation in which quantities are used, and facilitates a critical view of the numbers in question.
 Context also facilitates the establishment of links between numbers, mathematical concepts and the mathematical world.
-For all these reasons, we recommend exploring mathematics in problem-solving situations.
+For all these reasons, it is important for students to explore and learn mathematics through problem-solving situations.

-An important step to take is to get students to understand that the same number represents the same quantity even though the contexts are different.
-The number is only a symbolic representation of the quantity.
-If one has 1000 apples, 1000 heartbeats, or 1000 buildings, the quantity that is the grouping of a thousand does not change.
+An important step is to support students in understanding that the same number represents the same quantity even though the contexts are different.
+The number is the symbolic representation of the quantity.
+If one has 1000 apples, 1000 heartbeats, or 1000 buildings, the quantity that is one thousand does not change.
 Yet, if students are asked if they believe there are more apples than buildings, many are likely to respond that there are more buildings than apples.
 They have focused on the space occupied by the objects rather than the quantity of objects (1000).

 Students should also recognize that depending on the context of the given situation, different interpretations can be made of the same quantity.
 For example, for young people, $100 may represent a lot of money.
 However, in context, the meaning of the number invites nuance: it is a lot for the price of a sweater, but not much for the price of a new bicycle.
 The context changes, but the quantity remains the same.
 Similarly, 100 000 blocks of wood is a lot of blocks, while 100 000 hairs on the head is the equivalent of an average head of hair.
 Or, students may consider that 13 is not a large quantity, but if we add that it is the number of our brothers and sisters, it takes on a whole new value.
 These simple, concrete examples encourage students to think about and critically analyze quantities.